The Stylic Monoid: -relations on the stylic monoid

 \begin{proof} We mimick the proof of Proposition 4.15 in \cite{P}.
 Suppose that $u,v$ are words such that $M\mu(u)M=M\mu(v)M$, with $M=\Styl(A)$.
 Then for some words $x,y$, $v\equiv_{styl} xuy$.
 For any column $\gamma$, we have by Proposition \ref{increasing}, $\gamma\geq y\cdot\gamma$, thus $u\cdot\gamma \geq uy\cdot\gamma \geq xuy\cdot \gamma=v\cdot\gamma$.
 Symmetrically, $v\cdot\gamma \geq u\cdot\gamma $.
 Thus $v\cdot\gamma = u\cdot\gamma $.
 This implies that $u\equiv_{styl} v $ and $\mu(u)=\mu(v)$. \end{proof}

 In a $J$-trivial monoid, one defines the {\it $J$-order} $\leq_J$ by: $u\leq_J v $ if and only if $u\in MvM$.
 We study this order below.

-\subsection{Left insertion}
+\subsection{Left $N$-insertion}

-We describe now an algorithm which constructs, given a letter $x$ and an $N$-tableau $T$, an $N$-tableau denoted $x\to T$, and which will be shown to correspond to left multiplication by $x$.
-This will serve us to prove our results on the $J$-order.
+We describe now an algorithm which constructs, given a letter $x$ and an $N$-tableau $T$, an $N$-tableau denoted $x\to T$, and which will be shown to correspond to left multiplication by $x$ in the stylic monoid.
+This will serve us to prove that the $J$-order is graded (Theorem \ref{graded}).